How Do I Join?

 To become a member of Cleburne Bible Church, we require that you go through Discovery Class.

-Discovery Class will introduce you to the church’s culture, mission and polity.
-You will also learn more about the beliefs and vision of CBC, membership and opportunities for your involvement.
+Discovery Class will introduce you to the beliefs and vision of CBC.
+You will also learn more about connection in community and where you can serve in the church body.

 Sign up for Discovery Class at the Kiosk.

 Though faith in Christ alone is the sole requirement for membership, all members as part of the Membership Commitment are expected to abstain from the practices of sin outlined in 1 Corinthians 6:9-10.
 Thus, the practice of these can be just cause for denial of membership to those applying.
 All applications for membership are subject to Elder review and approval.
 Baptism is not required for church membership, but is strongly encouraged if you have not been baptized as an act of obedience and as a testimony of your faith in Christ.

 A membership commitment is a commitment on the part of the Elders to the membership and it is also a commitment on the part of the members of CBC to the body of believers.
 This commitment insures that both the leadership and the membership will fulfill their stewardship as members and ministers within the body to cause its spiritual growth, it’s holiness, the unity of the body, and the needs of the body being met.